kobso1245/dont_get_angry_2d_board_game/README.md

 Forever-alone-guy part
 ----------------------
-- the PC itself will act both as client and server
+- the client and the server will be ran on the player's computer
 - there will be an extra module, which will work like if the other players are normal

 Network part